zithasasindran/zithasasindran.github.io/_projects/1_project.md

 **Ed-Fed Framework:**

-Now, we will go through our Ed-Fed framework.
+Now, we will go through our Ed-Fed framework{% cite sasindran2023ed %}.
 We first discuss the methodology for facilitating on-device training and weight updation of models in the clients, followed by a brief overview on the communication protocol and the server-side algorithms used.

 **Client**